tesemnikov-av/implementation_algorithms/README.md

-# Implementation of Algorithms from scratch on numpy
+# Simple Implementation of ML Algorithms from scratch on numpy

 ## Linear Regression